the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 Congratulations, you have learned to bootstrap your first React application!
 Let's recap:

-* React
+* **React**
-  * create-react-app bootstraps a React application
+   * Create-react-app bootstraps a React application
   * JSX mixes up HTML and JavaScript to define the output of React components in their render methods
-  * components, instances, and elements are different items in React
+  * Components, instances, and elements are different items in React
   * `ReactDOM.render()` is an entry point for a React application to hook React into the DOM
-  * built-in JavaScript functionalities can be used in JSX
+  * Built-in JavaScript functionalities can be used in JSX
-    * map can be used to render a list of items as HTML elements
+  * Map can be used to render a list of items as HTML elements
-* ES6
+* **ES6**
-  * variable declarations with `const` and `let` can be used for specific use cases
+  * Variable declarations with `const` and `let` can be used for specific use cases
-    * use const over let in React applications
+  * Use const over let in React applications
-  * arrow functions can be used to keep your functions concise
+  * Arrow functions can be used to keep your functions concise
-  * classes are used to define components in React by extending them
+  * Classes are used to define components in React by extending them

-At this point, it's advisable to experiment with the source code you have written so far and see what changes you can make on your own.
+Now that you've completed the first chapter, it's advisable to experiment with the source code you have written so far and see what changes you can make on your own.
 You can find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.1).